awsdocs/amazon-opensearch-service-developer-guide/doc_source/what-is.md

 ## Amazon OpenSearch Serverless<a name="whatis-serverless"></a>

 Amazon OpenSearch Serverless is an on\-demand, auto scaling, serverless configuration for Amazon OpenSearch Service\.
 Serverless removes the operational complexities of provisioning, configuring, and tuning your OpenSearch clusters\.
-For more information, see [Amazon OpenSearch Serverless \(preview\)](serverless.md)\.
+For more information, see [Amazon OpenSearch Serverless](serverless.md)\.

 ## Getting started with Amazon OpenSearch Service<a name="get-started"></a>